ZurückJournalWeiter

 MG

-That is my deepest personal conviction: aggression, hatred, division, wars — these are the reactions of people who have never truly encountered their own shadow.
-Who have never looked at, acknowledged or accepted their dark side.
+This is my deepest personal conviction: Aggression, hatred, division, wars — these are reactions from people who have never really gotten to know their own shadow.
+Who have never looked at, never acknowledged, never accepted their dark side.
 Every person has a good and a bad side.
-That is not a weakness — it is human.
-But only when you truly look at both sides, acknowledge and accept them, can you decide when in which moment you let go of what.
-And then — only then — can you act truly freely.
-Rather than out of fear, insecurity or the desire to maintain power.
+That's not weakness — that's human.
+But only when you really look at, acknowledge and accept both sides, can you decide when to let go of what in which moment.
+And then — only then — can you really act freely.
+Instead of from fear, insecurity or the desire to maintain power.

 "Only those who know can let go."